Part 1: Why the GAT Matters and How To Use It to Your Advantage

-“Consider the statements below.
+'Consider the statements below.
 Based on one or more of the statements, develop a piece of writing presenting your point of view.
 Your piece of writing will be judged on:

 • the extent to which you develop your point of view in a reasonable and convincing way, and

-• how effectively you express yourself.”
+• how effectively you express yourself.'

-What is it really asking you?
+What is it really asking you to do?

 To write a persuasive piece debating the topic using one or more of the statements to support your opinion.
 This means that you can either choose to focus on one of the statements and base your entire contention on that one statement, or alternatively, choose two or more statements as a basis for different arguments (if you wanted to write from a more balanced point of view).
-Options on how to present the piece include: opinion article, speech, blog post etc. Remember to include language techniques such as rhetorical questions, inclusive language, and more as this is expected in a persuasive piece.
+Options on how to present the piece include: opinion article, speech, blog post, etc. Remember to include language techniques such as rhetorical questions and inclusive language, as this is expected in a persuasive piece.
 It’s also a good idea to include examples from current affairs, events or people in history, or even your own personal experiences to add some extra flavour to your piece.